 On behalf of the Administration, we wish Muslims in the United States and around the world a blessed and joyous celebration.
 Eid Mubarak.

-Unlike the Breitbart headline, the President’s statement specifically referenced Muslim Americans, not Muslims in general.
-And the headline’s substitution of “built” for “building” led many readers to believe that President Obama asserted Muslims had been making vital contributions to guiding the United States since this country’s inception, when in context of his statement it was clear that he was recognizing the modern ongoing contributions (not historical ones) of Muslim Americans (not all Muslims in general) to “building the very fabric of our nation and strengthening the core of our democracy.”
+Finally, Breitbart's substitution of "built" for "building" in the headline also led many readers to wrongly believe that President Obama had asserted Muslims had been making vital contributions to guiding the United States since the country's inception, when the context of his statement made it clear he was recognizing the modern ongoing contributions (not historical ones) of Muslim Americans (not all Muslims in general) to "building the very fabric of our nation and strengthening the core of our democracy."